cgcarlosg/Telegram-Bot/README.md

 Follow the messages in order to get the information about the best available products to buy

-Select the options you need and finish the process.
+Select the options you need and finish the shown process.

 ## Usage
 Microverse Capstone Project - Create a Telegram-bot to run some concepts of Ruby language for learning propose.